The openSPOT4 has two LEDs: one Status LED and one Charge LED. Note that the appearance of the LEDs may differ from what is displayed below.

 If you see this LED state then please refer to the troubleshooting section for help.

-The power LED is steady orange when the device is charging the battery, and the LED is off when it is fully charged.
+The charge LED is steady orange when the device is charging the battery, and the LED is off when it is fully charged.

 Battery overheat error is indicated by slow orange blinking.
 Other charge errors are indicated by fast orange blinking.
 Please refer to the troubleshooting section for help in these cases.